Smart Contracts

 }

-The order of the different blocks is not important, and the storage block is optional but most useful smart contracts will need it.
+The order of the code blocks is not important, and the storage block is optional but most useful smart contracts will need it.

-Unlike imperative smart contracts where the logic lives in contract methods that can be called to make state updates, Pint contracts have predicates (not methods/functions!) and nothing is ever "called".
-Instead, solutions have to submitted that satisfy one of the predicates in the contract.
-A solution must specify concrete values for all the decision variables in the predicate, as well as propose changes to the state.
-If the proposed state changes and the decision variables satisfy all the constraints in that particular predicate, then the solution is deemed valid and the proposed state changes are committed.
+Unlike imperative smart contracts where the logic lives in contract methods that can be called to make state updates, Pint contracts have predicates (not methods/functions even though they look like ones!) and nothing is ever "called".
+Instead, solutions have to submitted that satisfy one or more predicates in the contract.
+A solution must specify concrete values for the parameters of the solved predicates, as well as propose changes to the state if necessary.

 Contract Interfaces